 My daughter takes the bus home once a week.
-She begged me to have the “bus experience” while in Kindergarten.
+She begged me to have the “bus experience” whilst in Kindergarten.
 I relented and said yes.
 Each Wednesday afternoon Little Miss rides the bus home from school.
 She loves it, the bus driver is fantastic, and it’s been a good experience for both of us.
 The Boy and I walk to the bus stop on those Wednesday afternoons, strolling hand-in-hand, down to the bus stop.
-We chat, we laugh, we jump, and skip, and my son is always upset when we get to a certain point on our street.
+We chat, we laugh, we jump, and skip.
+However, my son doesn’t like one spot on our street.

-It’s always hard for me to explain how garbage ends up on the street, how people are lazy, or they just don’t care, and throw it out their car window, or drop it while they walk down the busy street.
-He just doesn’t understand why they can’t make the extra effort to get it into a garbage can.
+It’s always hard to explain how garbage ends up on the street.
+Ultimately, people are lazy, and many just don’t care about anyone else.
+They throw it out their car window, or drop it while they walk down the busy street.
+He doesn’t understand why they can’t make the extra effort to get it into a garbage can.
 It always makes me smile, knowing he gets what the right thing to do is.
-And so does Little Miss, because as we walk back home from picking her up at the bus stop, we have the same conversation each Wednesday about the trash.
+And so does Little Miss, because as we walk back home from picking her up at the bus stop, we have the same conversation about the trash.

-Since the kids are so interested in this things called garbage, I figured I should clue them in on recycling, along with re-using.
-However, there aren’t too many “kid” programs around here that teach this kind of stuff to 3 and 5 year old kids.
-Since my daughter has to read every day, to help improve her reading level (I’ve been at war with her teacher over what’s appropriate reading for my five-year-old daughter.
-Each week she comes home with library books that aren’t what I consider “age-appropriate.”
-At home, we read books that are not only entertaining, will help her improve her reading, but also books I feel teach her an important message.)
-I found a way to kill three birds with one stone: teaching about trash, age appropriate book, improving reading skills.
+After many conversations, I figured it was time to clue them in on recycling, along with re-using.
+However, there aren’t too many “kid” programs around teaching this kind of stuff to 3 and 5 year old kids.
+Since my daughter has to read every day, to help improve her reading level, I found a way to kill three birds with one stone:

 It’s a must-have for kids, and parents.
 Perhaps Kindergarten teachers, too.